emfcamp/freescout-docker/README.md

       hack taking advantage of UFFD not setting a surname field to allow optional fields to be ignored).
    10. Toggle Automatic Import on
-   11. Toggle Automatic Permission Sync on
-   12. Toggle LDAP Authentication on
+   11. Toggle LDAP Authentication on
-   13. Set $_SERVER key to `X_AUTH_USER`
+   12. Set $_SERVER key to `X_AUTH_USER`
-   14. Set Locate users by to `mail`
+   13. Set Locate users by to `uid`
+   14. Save the settings.
+   15. Click `Import Now` and acknowledge.
+   16. Toggle Automatic Permission Sync on
+   17. Save the settings.
 4. Go to Manage -> Users, and grant your own user the Administrator role.

 If you delete all your cookies and log back in you should now be dropped straight